nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 The top of this blog post has the "Software engineering is what happens to programming when you add time and other programmers" quote.
 There are many interesting things about ML--but the most exciting bit for me is about turning its potential into real systems.
 And the only way to achieve that is to have both the tools and methods that we need; it seems that the latter is still in its infancy.

 Since giving the PyTorch London presentation in October 2019, I've heard that other companies have adopted this model orchestration approach, so thought to share it more widely.
 If it's useful for you too, let [me](https://twitter.com/neal_lathia) know.
-The full presentation is below, and the subject of this post is from slide 22 onwards.
+The full presentation is below, and the example described in this post is from slide 22 onwards.

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/NFnCQv2LUK5Cy0" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/neal.lathia/using-language-models-to-supercharge-monzos-customer-support" title=" Using language models to supercharge Monzo’s customer support" target="_blank"> Using language models to supercharge Monzo’s customer support</a> </strong> from <strong><a href="https://www.slideshare.net/neal.lathia" target="_blank">Neal Lathia</a></strong> </div>